 If you enjoy studying end-time Bible prophecy (eschatology), you won’t want to miss this book.
-Most scholars that discuss the rapture try to defend their positions on the timing of the rapture (pre-tribulation, mid-trib., post-trib, pre-wrath, etc.).
-But while they are busy standing their ground and defending these positions, most have overlooked one of the most important elements.
+Most scholars that discuss the rapture try to defend their positions on the timing of the rapture (pre-tribulation, mid-trib., post-trib., pre-wrath, etc.).
+But while they are busy standing their ground and defending these positions, most have overlooked the most important element, being ready.
 Christ said that He would come suddenly, when we least expect Him.
 He commanded all of His followers to keep watch and be ready for His unexpected return.
 The question is, what does it mean to be ready?

-After solving two ancient mysteries in the Bible, this book reveals many new clues about the resurrection/rapture that have been hidden and overlooked in God’s Word for many centuries.
+After solving two ancient mysteries in the Bible, author Robert Hunt reveals many new clues about the resurrection/rapture that have been hidden and overlooked in God’s Word for many centuries.
 The first mystery is in the Old Testament book of Daniel, which is over 2500 years old.
 It holds the keys to understanding the second mystery found in the New Testament, which is almost 2000 years old.

 Daniel 12:1-4 (KJV)

 And at that time shall Michael stand up, the great prince which standeth for the children of thy people: and there shall be a time of trouble, such as never was since there was a nation even to that same time: and at that time thy people shall be delivered, every one that shall be found written in the book.
 2And many of them that sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt.
 3And they that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever.
 4But thou, O Daniel, shut up the words, and seal the book, even to the time of the end: many shall run to and fro, and knowledge shall be increased.